 Many no income documentation loans will carry higher interest rates.
 This is necessary as it is a higher risk loan for the no doc lender.
 You may find that it makes more sense in the end to provide proof of your income.
 Even if you do not have w-2’s and pay stubs, you can provide proof of your income with tax returns and a profit and loss statement.
 With these documents, getting a home loan at a low interest rate is quite easy.

 Still, these days, interest rates are very low and you may be able to get a low document mortgage loan at a fairly low interest rate.
 Even though rates did rise somewhat at the end of last year, in 2017, interest rates have actually gone down.
 So, even if you get a higher interest loan, you should be able to do better than a few years ago.

 Some financial experts think that the rates will rise in the next two years.
 Although the economy still has not taken off as fast as some expected in the Trump era, there is belief that the rising stock market will lead to higher economic performance soon.
 This will probably cause rates to rise in the coming years.
 So, for those who are thinking about a no income documentation loan, or a low documentation loan, now may be the time to pull the trigger.

 The Bottom Line on Home Buying with a No Doc Mortgage Option

 It is harder to obtain a no income documentation loan today.
 The best way to do so is to have a very high credit score and a 30% down payment or even more.
 Still, you will pay a higher interest rate.

 Those who want this type of loan may be better off with a low documentation loan, such as one where they only verify your income with bank statements.
-There are more of these types of mortgage lenders today than lenders who truly do not document your income at all.
+There are more of these types of no doc mortgage lenders today than lenders who truly do not document your income at all.

 It is possible during the Trump administration that more home loans will become available with less documentation required.
 But we do not think we will ever return to the days of truly no documentation loans at very low interest rates.